Jokero/validy/README.md

 #### Return rejected promise instead of fulfilled

-If for some reasons you want to use rejected promise with validation error, specify `reject=true` option:
+If for some reasons you want to use rejected promise with validation error instead of fulfilled promise, specify `reject=true` option:

 ```js
 validy(object, schema)